ninadepina/Bear-yGoodCaptions/docs/productdoc.md

 I met Marie at the end of the first week of the course.
 She was very open about her deafness and her life with it.
 Additionally, she expressed her thoughts on closed captions, conveying that she often perceives them to be too bland and devoid of emotion.
 She was very specific in her likes and dislikes, and I was able to take notes on her preferences.
 She wished to see more depth in captions, including the name of the speaker, their tone and an indication on where the background noise is coming from.
 But note that excessive captions is also a thing.
 For example, when a person is speaking and visible on screen, it is unnecessary to display their name.

 Read the full transcript from meeting Marie [here](https://github.com/ninadepina/CaptionWizard/blob/main/docs/interview.md).

+## User Scenario

+### So, who exactly is Marie?

+Marie is a 34-year-old Deaf (with a capital 'D', which means she doesn't see her deafness as a disability) UX designer.
+She was born deaf, and her native language is Dutch Sign Language.
+She works at UpInk, a design agency in Amsterdam that focuses on projects with social impact.
+Marie enjoys cooking, spending time with friends, kitesurfing, and teaching kitesurfing to other Deaf individuals.

+### What does Marie need and why?

+Due to her deafness, Marie relies on sign language and lip-reading for communication.
+You'll understand that she faces difficulties in tasks that heavily rely on sound.
+Marie experiences a significant loss of nuance while watching movies or documentaries, as the existing closed captions often lack depth and fail to convey the appropriate atmosphere or tone of a scene.
+Marie desires closed captions that incorporate visual representations or symbols for sound descriptions, particularly for scenes where the sounds are visible on screen, such as explosions.
+She also seeks appropriately labeled speakers within the captions to enhance her understanding of conversations.
+Consistency and accuracy in representing speech and expressions are crucial for Marie to fully comprehend the content.

+### How will Marie have her needs met?

+To meet Marie's needs, closed captions can be enhanced to provide her with a more meaningful viewing experience.
+The challenge lies in developing prototypes that incorporate visual representations or symbols for sound descriptions, effectively conveying the atmosphere and tone of a scene.
+Marie suggests minimizing excessive sound descriptions in captions when the sounds are already visible on screen.
+Additionally, incorporating appropriately labeled speakers within the captions would enhance her understanding of conversations.
+To ensure consistency and accuracy, a focus on representing speech and expressions faithfully in closed captions is crucial.
+By implementing these improvements, Marie can enjoy movies and documentaries with a greater level of detail and comprehension, enriching her overall viewing experience.

 ## Concept